Industrial wastewater treatment: Food industry

-Wastewater generated from agricultural and food processing operations has distinctive characteristics that set it apart from common municipal wastewater managed by public or private sewage treatment plants throughout the world: it is biodegradable and non-toxic, but has high Biological Oxygen Demand (BOD) and suspended solids (SS).
+Wastewater generated from agricultural and food processing operations has distinctive characteristics that set it apart from common municipal wastewater managed by public or private sewage treatment plants throughout the world: it is biodegradable and non-toxic, but has high BOD and suspended solids (SS).
 The constituents of food and agriculture wastewater are often complex to predict, due to the differences in BOD and pH in effluents from vegetable, fruit, and meat products and due to the seasonal nature of food processing and post-harvesting.

 Processing of food from raw materials requires large volumes of high grade water.
-Vegetable washing generates waters with high loads of particulate matter and some dissolved organic matter.
+Vegetable washing generates water with high loads of particulate matter and some dissolved organic matter.
 It may also contain surfactants and pesticides.

 Aquaculture facilities (fish farms) often discharge large amounts of nitrogen and phosphorus, as well as suspended solids.
 Some facilities use drugs and pesticides, which may be present in the wastewater.

 Dairy processing plants generate conventional pollutants (BOD, SS).

 Animal slaughter and processing produces organic waste from body fluids, such as blood, and gut contents.
 Pollutants generated include BOD, SS, coliform bacteria, oil and grease, organic nitrogen and ammonia.

 Processing food for sale produces wastes generated from cooking which are often rich in plant organic material and may also contain salt, flavourings, colouring material and acids or alkali.
 Large quantities of fats, oil and grease ("FOG") may also be present, which in sufficient concentrations can clog sewer lines.
 Some municipalities require restaurants and food processing businesses to use grease interceptors and regulate the disposal of FOG in the sewer system.

 Food processing activities such as plant cleaning, material conveying, bottling, and product washing create wastewater.
 Many food processing facilities require on-site treatment before operational wastewater can be land applied or discharged to a waterway or a sewer system.
 High suspended solids levels of organic particles increase BOD and can result in significant sewer surcharge fees.
-Sedimentation, wedgewire screening, or rotating belt filtration (microscreening) are commonly used methods to reduce suspended organic solids loading prior to discharge.
+Sedimentation, wedge wire screening, or rotating belt filtration (microscreening) are commonly used methods to reduce suspended organic solids loading prior to discharge.

+Glass manufacturing

+Glass manufacturing wastes vary with the type of glass manufactured, which includes fiberglass, plate glass, rolled glass, and glass containers, among others.
+The wastewater discharged by glass plants may include ammonia, BOD, chemical oxygen demand (COD), fluoride, lead, oil, phenol, and/or phosphorus.
+The discharges may also be highly acidic (low pH) or alkaline (high pH).